antarasi/backbone-boilerplate/README.md

 ## Global libraries

-The reasons why I don't bundle libraries like jQuery or Backbone together with application scripts:
+3 reasons why I don't bundle libraries like jQuery or Backbone together with application scripts:

 1. Making libraries exposed as global variables makes your code simpler and cleaner.
 You no longer have to put `var Backbone = require('backbone')` in each header of your scripts.
 2. Encapsulating all libraries within one bundle.js significantly increases load time (~50%) at slower connections.